kishorrit/MLF/Chapter 9.md

 This is critical if we intent to manipulate $X$.
 For instance, if we want to know if giving an insurance to someone leads to them behaving recklessly, we are not satisfied with the statistical relationship that people with an insurance behave more reckless than those without.
 There could be a self selection bias of the reckless people getting insurance while the others do not.

 Following Judea Perl, a famous computer scientist who invented notation for causal models called do calculus, we are interested in $p(y|do(p))$.
 The probability of someone behaving reckless after we manipulated $P$ to be $p$.
 In a causal notation, $X$ usually stands for observed features and $P$ stands for policy features we can manipulate.
+The notation can be a bit confusing as small $p$ now both expresses a probability and a policy.
+Yet, it is important to distinguish between observed and influenced features.
+So, if you see $do(p)$, $p$ is a feature which is influenced, and if you see $p(..)$, $p$ is a probability function.

 $p(y|x)$ expresses the statistical relationship that insurance holders are more reckless on average.
 This is what supervised models learn.